rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## How We Got Together

-> Luck is what happens when preparation meets opportunity
+> Luck is what happens when preparation meets opportunity.

 While scrolling through my Twitter feed I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.